-We, normally, receive these calls from a fellow attorney, a financial institution or an individual with the need for an important document to be “legalized” for an important transaction.
-Many times these documents are required for foreign or Korean courts, administrative agencies and quasi-government institutions.
-Usually, the person contacting us believes the procedure shall take a trivial amount of time.
+We, normally, receive these calls from fellow attorneys, financial institutions, or an individual with the need for an important document to be “legalized” for an important transaction.
+Many times these documents are required for foreign or Korean courts, administrative agencies, and quasi-government institutions.
+Usually, the person contacting us believes the procedure shall take a trivial amount of time – it never does.

 We, also, often need to coordinate the notarization and appostille process with the individual.
 Yes – seems like all a waste of time.
-However, in civil law systems, these type procedures are intended to be official and important government or quasi-government functions.
+However, in civil law systems, these types of procedures are intended to be official and important government or quasi-government functions.
 Thus . . . time.

-Please when attempting to “legalize” a document avoid wasting your time and get someone that will take the time and the effort to do the work necessary to help to insure that the document is recognized by authority that you need it recognized by.
+Please when attempting to “legalize” a document avoid wasting your time and get someone who will take the time and effort to do the work necessary to help to ensure that the document is recognized by the authority that you need it recognized by.